| Sun exposure |

 Your skin is the judge.

-how it feels about receiving the sunlight and alert you when it has enough.
+It will tell you how it feels about receiving the sunlight and alert you when it has enough.

 But you must be watchful of its signals.